adamsilver/fdpb/02-a-checkout-flow.md

 ## Smart Defaults

 We can speed things up drastically for those ordering for a second time.
 This is because we have their information on record.
 This means we can bypass all the steps by sending the user directly to the *Check and confirm* page for a final review.
 For most users, this means reducing interaction points to one.

+As we collect information, we don't have to ask for it again and can send users to the most advanced step at any time reducing friction and increasing conversion.

 ## Order summary